 Other highlights of the week included a workshop on digital trade hosted by the International Trade Center and an inspiring talk on female leadership hosted by the Secretary General of the International Telecommunications Union Doreen Bogdan-Martin at the ITU premises.

-The Equals EU project is a three year capacity building and research project funded by the EU Horizon 2020 programme.
-GSMA is one of the 19 Consortium Project partners and leads on all project activities pertaining to the role of public private partnerships in bridging the gender gap in social innovation.
+The EQUALS-EU project is a three-year capacity building and research project funded by the EU Horizon 2020 programme.
+The GSMA is one of the 19 Consortium Project partners and leads all project activities pertaining to the role of public-private partnerships in bridging the gender gap in social innovation.